honeypieio/shrubcoop.org/content/zero-waste-edinburgh/_index.md

 #### Help us improve the map!

 If you have suggestions for businesses or community projects to appear on the map, please get in touch at [info.zwe@shrubcoop.org](mailto:info.zwe@shrubcoop.org).
-We want this resource to encourage businesses to take positives steps towards sustainability however SHRUB Coop reserves the right to exclude listings that don't meet our ethical standard.
+We want this resource to encourage businesses to take positives steps towards sustainability however SHRUB Coop reserves the right to exclude listings that don't meet our ethical standards.